-This covers a broad area of licensing activities but as dog breeders, you may be wondering: how will these changes impact you?
+This covers a broad area of licensing activities but as dog breeders, you may wonder how these changes impact you.

-Whether you’re already licensed or operate responsibly, under the licensing threashold, understanding these proposed changes is vital for protecting the future of responsible breeding in Wales.
+Whether you’re already licensed or operate responsibly, under the licensing threshold, understanding these proposed changes is vital for protecting the future of responsible breeding in Wales.
 Here’s what you need to know.

 Why breeders should take note

-The consultation aludes to investigating a National Model for animal welfare regulation, helping to close gaps in current laws and updating outdated regulation.
+The consultation alludes to investigating a National Model for animal welfare regulation, helping to close gaps in current laws and updating outdated regulations.

 For dog breeders, this is significant because:

-- The Existing regulations like the Animal Welfare (Breeding of Dogs) (Wales) Regulations 2014 could be integrated into a broader, more consistent model.
+- The Existing regulations such as the Animal Welfare (Breeding of Dogs) (Wales) Regulations 2014 could be integrated into a broader, more consistent model.

-- Like the England PIR, feedback has emphasised to ensure that all breeders adhere to high welfare standards, such as proper housing, socialisation, and veterinary care.
+- Like the England PIR, feedback has emphasised ensuring that all breeders adhere to high welfare standards, such as proper housing, socialisation, and veterinary care.

 So, what changes could be proposed?

-They are currently analysing the 1,100 responses and have suggested that they need 12 weeks evaluate the responses.
-Reading between the line, the consultation seems to infer several key changes relevant to breeders:
+They are currently analysing the 1,100 responses and have suggested that they need 12 weeks to evaluate the responses.
+Reading between the lines, the consultation seems to infer several key changes relevant to breeders:

 - Possible mandatory Licensing for All Breeders – regardless of scale, breeders may need to meet licensing criteria.
 This could include inspections, breeder record-keeping, and welfare checks.